Spectral Small-Incremental-Entangling: Breaking Quasi-Polynomial Complexity Barriers in Long-Range Interacting Systems: Overview of the main results

-In our approach, instead of considering the explicit MPO construction of the time-evolution operator itself, we certify the accuracy of time-evolution simulation using the time-dependent Density Matrix Renormalization Group (t-DMRG) algorithm~\cite{PhysRevLett.93.040502,PhysRevLett.93.076401}.
-This strategy overcomes the expensive task of explicitly constructing the full MPO representation.
-A key difficulty, previously highlighted by Osborne~\cite{PhysRevLett.97.157202}, is that naive error analysis of t-DMRG suffers from exponential error amplification at each time step, undermining reliability (Sec.~\ref{sec:Err_gua_challenge}).
 In this work, we address this problem by monitoring the $(1/2)$-R\'enyi entanglement proxy of the approximated state at each step, thereby guaranteeing controlled error propagation throughout the simulation: \\ {\bf [Theorem~\ref{Thm:error_efficiency_t-DMRG} (Informal)]} For the time-dependent DMRG algorithm with bond dimension $D$, the total simulation error in the t-DMRG algorithm is upper-bounded by $\epsilon$ using the bond dimension of order of $e^{\orderof{\tilde{J} t}} n^5/\epsilon^4$, where the number of time steps is chosen appropriately. \\ We believe that the same analytical method may serve as a general paradigm for certifying the accuracy of other DMRG-based algorithms in the study of complex quantum systems.